 - Measuring SSE, its scale and impact.
 In a context where systematic data on SSE are still scarce, where definitions and indicators vary, and numbers often fail to capture the diversity of SSE actors and impacts, the Call aims to identify innovative methodological solutions to measuring SSE and its impacts.

-Key insights, lessons and recommendations will be published and disseminated in a range of formats.
-The published outputs will inform the policy, advocacy and programmatic activities of policy makers, SSE and development practitioners and researchers, as well as the UNTFSSE.
+Key insights, lessons and recommendations are published and disseminated in a range of formats.
+The published outputs inform the policy, advocacy and programmatic activities of policy makers, SSE and development practitioners and researchers, as well as the UNTFSSE.

 A series of regional conferences brought the insights and knowledge surfaced by the Call for Papers to diverse publics working on SSE and on implementing the SDGs.

 February 2019: Asian Edition

 June 2019: International Conference

 A free, open-access online platform was developed as a repository for research-based outputs produced by or for the SSE Knowledge Hub for the SDGs, including submissions to the Call for Papers in Phase 1.
 Users can sort the resources posted on the platform by language, SDG, and country.
 A free-text search function is also available.